 [Editor’s note: Law students are placed in the unenviable position of joining a complex professional dialogue with very little background or context; and within our insecure culture, to ask for an explanation is to invite an inference that the admissions office made a mistake.
 This is something I don’t want to perpetuate.
 Thus, for the benefit of the next generation of lawyers who are now seeking to gain their footing, I offer the following:

 The all-important term “blackletter law” comes from the ALI’s Restatements of Law.
 The Restatements are authored by small groups of law professors and practitioners who are experts in a particular area of law.
 These groups carefully read and consider relevant cases and statutes from throughout the United States and concisely “restate” the law in a series of carefully organized and systematized legal principles.
-These principles, or what your law professor might refer to as “the rule” and thus form the basis of most law school exams, are numbered and expressed in bold blackletter type.
+These principles, or what your law professor might refer to as “the rule” and thus a key part of all law school exams, are numbered and printed in bold blackletter type.
 Underneath the rule is a commentary that expresses the most cogent reasoning for the rule, how it’s typically applied, and in some cases, how it interacts with other related rules and bodies of law.
 See, e.g., Restatement of Torts, Second, § 652 (excerpt used in Harvard Law course on cybersecurity and privacy).

 The ALI Restatements of Law are useful artifices for busy judges and practitioners.
 This sets in motion the secondary effect of causing the convergence of judicial reasoning and terminology that cuts across multiple jurisdictions.
 It also creates a stable doctrinal platform for law professors to debate “policy”—i.e., rationales for how the law should evolve, which is one of our favorite past times.
 Hence, you can attend law school in Maine and be comfortable that you can pass the bar exam in Oregon or Hawaii.